 The History of the Chamber

 One of Ontario’s oldest business organizations, the Cornwall Chamber’s roots can be found in the late 19th century.
-The City of Cornwall was then, an important centre of commerce, strategically located on the mighty St. Lawrence River between Montreal and Toronto.
+The City of Cornwall was, at that time, an important centre of commerce, strategically located on the mighty St. Lawrence River between Montreal and Toronto.
 It was a centre of activity along a bustling waterfront as ships loaded with goods plied the waterway and businesses flourished in the city.

-Predictably in this burgeoning commercial centre, the need for a business organization recognized by the merchants of the day and in 1890, the Cornwall Board of Trade was established.
-Dry goods merchant and prominent businessman, John McIntyre, was named its first President.
-Today, that organization is known as the Cornwall Chamber of Commerce.
+Predictably in this burgeoning commercial centre, the need for a business organization recognized by the merchants of the day and in 1890, they established Cornwall Board of Trade.
+Dry goods merchant and prominent businessman, John McIntyre, was named its first President and today, that organization is known as the Cornwall & Area Chamber of Commerce.

-2015 marks the 125th anniversary for the Chamber and today, it continues to be the voice for industry and commerce across the Cornwall region.
+The Cornwall Chamber is the principal voice for industry and commerce across the region.
 It is an advocate on matters of concern such as taxation, local purchasing policies and economic renewal.
 It is an agent that provides venues for area firms to showcase goods and services to a broad spectrum of consumers.
 It is dedicated to its fundamental purpose: to promote the economic growth and prosperity of the City of Cornwall.